 No. 60116 races past Brandon-Colliery, Co.Durham on New Year’s day 1960- Revd.
 David Benson

-Work in the 1950s seemed to comprise chiefly the East Coast Main Line.
+Work in the 1950s seemed to comprise chiefly the East Coast Main Line, interrupted by general overhauls during February 1954 (boiler No. 29829 fitted), July 1955 (boiler No. 29861 fitted) and February 1957 (boiler No. 29810 fitted), all carried out at Doncaster apart from a visit to Gateshead works in October 1954 to have a welded repair to its smokebox tubeplate.
 ‘The Heart of Midlothian’ seems to have been a favourite for Hal o’ the Wynd with logs for 1952/3 and especially 1955/6.
 Often these were the up working taken forward from Newcastle but also the down train from Peterborough to Newcastle.
 Also hauled were the down ‘Queen of Scots’ like the 8th October 1951 run from Leeds to Newcastle, the up ‘Tynesider’ from Newcastle on 3rd January 1954 and the down ‘North Briton’ from Newcastle on 11th April 1955.
 From October 1955 to June 1956 No. 60116 could often be found on ‘The Norseman’ (Saturdays only) from King’s Cross to Tyne Commission Quay though it is likely that the Pacific was taken off at Newcastle.
 At 06:40hrs on 17th September 1957 found Hal o’ the Wynd arriving at King’s Cross with the up ‘Night Scotsman’.
-Less auspicious was No. 60116 failing on 28th December 1954 with the 08:00hrs Newcastle to King’s Cross at Peterborough with V2 No. 60866 taking the train forward – though it was seen back in use that afternoon passing Retford with the 14:00hrs ex-King’s Cross to Edinburgh.
+Less auspicious was No. 60116 failing on 28th December 1954 with the 08:00hrs Newcastle to King’s Cross at Peterborough with Class V2 No. 60866 taking the train forward – though it was seen back in use that afternoon passing Retford with the 14:00hrs ex-King’s Cross to Edinburgh.
 Many times between 1957 and 1960 but particularly in 1958 No. 60116 brought the up ‘Queen of Scots’ into Newcastle though a few times in 1959 it was seen bringing the train from Edinburgh into Newcastle.
 While unnamed trains between London and Tyneside were pulled there were runs via the Durham coast such as the 07:53hrs Sunderland to King’s Cross on 24th November 1954.

-The last of No. 60116’s eight boilers was fitted in June 1962 and this forward and for having thicker barrel plates.
+The last of No. 60116’s eight boilers was fitted in June 1962 during its final general overhaul, a diagram 117 boiler No. 29786 with the dome further forward and having thicker barrel plates.
 After 14 years shedded at Heaton No. 60116 was one of ten A1s reallocated from there to Tweedmouth – right in the Border country – for goods and regular passenger work.
 The latter included the car carrier and the ‘Queen of Scots.
 Local trains such as the 07:28hrs 2G85 Berwick to Newcastle feature.
 Goods and parcels trains featured in 1962.
 A Class F freight from Heaton to Thornaby was logged at Newcastle at 14:50hrs on 12th June.
 Nine and eleven days later No. 60116 left Newcastle at 15:05hrs with an additional afternoon parcels to Edinburgh and on 30th July it was recorded working a van train north.
 Early 1963 parcels workings included Newcastle (originating at York) to Edinburgh and Berwick to Newcastle.
 Of note is a down excursion from Newcastle at 10:40hrs on 16th May.
 Ten days later it had worked further north as it was seen in Perth shed yard in steam.
 Running from Carlisle happened on 17th, 19th and 21st June when it took the Euston to Perth train forward.
 A seed potato train was recorded with No. 60116 on 22nd and 25th November.
 Though based at Tweedmouth, servicing was frequently carried out at Gateshead with a visit to Heaton also noted.
 An undated sighting is of Hal o’ the Wynd passing south through Seaburn on the Sunderland line one morning in 1963.

 Trains recorded in 1964 were mostly in the North East.
 They include the 2G85 Berwick to Newcastle and return, 8S57 and a down passenger from Newcastle on 20th May though passenger runs featured much less with more reliance on goods trains, 21 being recorded this year.
 They range from heading north past Alnmouth, York to Tyne Yard freights, a down minerals through Newcastle, Tyne Yard to Millerhill and 6S49 Carlisle to Niddrie West.
 An exception was 14th February ’s duty of 14:42hrs Corstophine to Edinburgh, working empty stock out of Waverley on the 13th then the 15:30hrs south to Berwick and again on 14th March.
 One parcels noted was the 10:40hrs Newcastle to Leeds on 25th September.